A Scottish Migration to Alexandria

 Most people think of the romantic Highlands as the place that most people left, to emigrate to America.
 And many did.
 But the purpose of this book is to explore where the majority of Scots migrated from - the Lowlands of Scotland.
 This is a story about how the Scottish Lowlands became so crowded, and what life was like there in the 1700s.
 The reasons that caused people to leave everything they knew, climb aboard a crowded ship, and sail in unspeakable squalor for many weeks to start a new life, penniless, in an unforgiving land.

 The United States of America began as a colony of the Kingdom of Britain.
 The first immigrants to this "New World" were Britons.
 One of the largest groups to arrive came from Scotland.
-"A Scottish Migration to Alexandria" is the history of how so many Scots left Britain, told through the experience of William Gregory, and the two places at each end of his journey; the city of Kilmarnock in the Lowlands of Scotland, and Alexandria, Virginia in the newly formed United States of America.
+"A Scottish Migration to Alexandria" is the history of how so many Scots left Britain, told through the experience of William Gregory, and the two places at each end of his journey; the town of Kilmarnock in the Lowlands of Scotland, and Alexandria, Virginia in the newly formed United States of America.